ariel-gil/progressive_summarization/README.md

 # Progressive Summarization Viewer

 A desktop application that generates hierarchical summaries of markdown files and provides an interactive viewer to navigate between abstraction levels.
+Based on ideas from Tiago Forte.
+Status - very rough experiment, it sort of works but not really usable.

 ## Features